CityOfZion/neo-tools/README.md

 // List all transactions for address on Main net node get_last_transactions_by_address -n MainNet -a address

+// Get last 3 transactions for address with human-readable date format from test net node get_last_transactions_by_address -a address -i 3 -H

+// Only return time field of last 3 transactions in human-readable format from test net node get_last_transactions_by_address -a address -i 3 -H -t

 // transaction for a  hash on MainNet node get_transaction.js -n mainnet -h txid